 As parents, we know exactly what you need to buy.
-Don’t jump on Amazon and buy a cheap laptop originally released in 2012.
+Don’t jump on Amazon and buy a cheap laptop originally released in 2015.
 There are plenty of modern options sporting the same price tag.
-Most of what you’ll find below are based on Intel’s latest eighth-generation processors, and screens ranging from 13.3 inches and larger.
-Our pick, the Acer Aspire 5, won’t break the bank but it offers plenty of durability and performance that will keep a high school student up to date on homework.
+Most of what you’ll find below are based on the latest generations of processors, with screens ranging from 13.3 inches and larger.
+Our pick, the won’t break the bank but it offers plenty of durability and performance that will keep a high school student up to date on homework.

 The best laptops for high school at a glance

 - Best laptop for high school: Acer Aspire 5

 - Best Chromebook for high school: Acer Chromebook Spin 15 (2020)